DebarghoGhosh/ownCloud-quickstart/README.md

 Note: If you are already using Ubuntu 18.04 and have Docker installed you can skip these steps.

-1. Verify the version of Ubuntu running the following command:
+1. Check the version of Ubuntu running the following command:

     ```
     $ lsb_release -a